sheed419/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: lists current diresctory files in long format
 4-listmorefiles: lists all files including hidden ones in long format
 5-listfilesdigitonly: lists numerical values of files including hidden ones
+6-firstdirectory: creates a directory in the tmp directory